-- Click the REC button on the control panel. - Use the start recording keyboard shortcut (F10 by default) - In the system tray, right-click the Movavi Screen Capture Studio icon and choose Start Recording.
+- Click the REC button on the control panel. - Use the start recording keyboard shortcut (=\mathbb{H}2 by default) - On the menu bar, click the Movavi Screen Capture Studio icon [1] and choose Start Recording.

 You will be given a 3-second countdown before recording begins.